 She stifled a giggle.
 Who would have thought her blood would be in such high demand?

-“Just because I drink blood and daylight burns my skin doesn’t mean I’m a vampire.”
+“I suppose that will suffice for now.”

 His mouth was still smeared with blood, and the smile was back on his face.
 He appeared flushed, and there was something different about his eyes.
 They were still green, but now they seemed more natural.
 More human.

 “What are you?” she asked, sobriety gradually returning to her.

 His answer was a whisper in the air, evanescent and ephemeral as fog, and she found herself beginning to forget it even as the words slipped from his tongue.
-“I am fey,” he said.

-Fey, she thought, as in fairie.
-Even as an orphan, Annabel had heard faerie tales growing up.
-There was a great deal of superstition in Annabel’s social class.
-Urchins, orphans, the poor and criminal class, the immigrants, they tended to believe in faerie stories.
-But theirs were not the same as the fairy tales of spoiled rich children.
-The faerie tales Annabel had always heard were of dangerous creatures, inhuman and dangerous.
-The faeries that stole children from their beds, replacing them with monstrous changelings.
-The faeries that led travelers astray, drowned them in bogs, or snacked on their bones.

-There was a fleeting moment where Annabel almost laughed, but it was gone in an instant.
-When she looked into his eyes, she knew he wasn’t joking.
-And she knew that if he really was a faerie, he was the kind Annabel could believe in.

 She had a question, on the edge of her memory, and a strange sense that she was between two worlds right now—the world of Parson Sinews, and the other world.
 There was a siren going off, a loud ululating tone that somehow seemed to be coming from far away.

 She forced herself to listen to it, to hear the alarm.
 There was something that she needed to do, something she desperately needed to do, if only she could remember what it was.
 Run.
 There it was—the simple, three-letter word she’d been searching for—and suddenly, she could no longer remember why she was standing there, staring into Parson Sinews’ green eyes.
 She needed to get out of here.
 The deafening alarm was ringing throughout the hallway.